 The other way to prevent damage is to seek shelter in the shadow zone.
-Players are protected from solar radiation in the shadow zone, preserving pictures and points.
+Players are protected from solar radiation in the shadow zone, preserving pictures and points and memory slots (Alliance game only).
 To be deemed safe, the center point of the satellite must be in the shadow zone.